 Team Canada honours the National Day for Truth and Reconciliation and Orange Shirt Day

 Team Canada acknowledges its responsibility as a colonial organization to take an active role in learning, and unlearning, about Indigenous histories on these lands and to continue to play its role on the path to reconciliation.
-We encourage our team and community to recognize and reflect on Orange Shirt Day and the National Day for Truth and Reconciliation, both of which occur on Thursday, September 30, 2021.
+We encourage our team and community to recognize and reflect on Orange Shirt Day and the National Day for Truth and Reconciliation, both of which occur every year on September 30th.

 Orange Shirt Day, which was established in 2013, recognizes and raises awareness about the history and impact of the residential school system in Canada.
 It was inspired by the story of Phyllis (Jack) Webstad, who had her orange shirt taken away from her in 1973 when she was sent to a residential school as a six-year-old.
 The date was chosen as it marks the time of year when children were taken from their homes and sent to residential schools.
 The timing also provides an opportunity for schools today to set the stage for anti-racism and anti-bullying policies for the school year.